-Operational Goal 2: Enforcement.
-To ensure that in the state of Texas, only qualified and duly licensed PGs offer and perform non-exempt professional geoscience services for the public.
-It is the TBPG's goal to ensure that all duly licensed, certified, and registered PGs, GITs, and Geoscience Firms provide geoscience services in conformance with the TBPG's Code of Professional Conduct, the Geoscience Act, and all related Rules promulgated by the TBPG.
+Operational Goal 2: Compliance/Enforcement.
+To ensure that, in the state of Texas, only qualified and duly licensed PGs offer and perform non-exempt professional geoscience services for the public.
+TBPG's goal is to ensure that licensed, certified, and registered PGs, GITs, and Geoscience Firms provide geoscience services in compliance with the TBPG's Code of Professional Conduct, the Geoscience Act, and related Rules promulgated by the TBPG.